bennekrouf/mayorana/content/en/blog/from-js-to-rust.md

 ---
 id: move-closures-rust
-title: "Understanding Rust Move Closures: A Guide for JavaScript Developers"
+title: 'Understanding Rust Move Closures: A Guide for JavaScript Developers'
 slug: move-closures-rust-javascript-developers
-locale: "en"
+locale: en
 author: mayo
+excerpt: >-
-excerpt: 'Learn how Rust move closures work compared to JavaScript closures - ownership, threading, and when to use the move keyword'
+  Learn how Rust move closures work compared to JavaScript closures - ownership, threading, and when to use the move keyword
 tags:
   - rust
   - closures
   - javascript
   - typescript
+date: '2025-11-02'
 ---

 # Understanding Rust Move Closures: A Guide for JavaScript Developers